Whitney Houston: 1987–1989: Whitney

 Whitney earned Houston a second Grammy nomination for Album of the Year, while "I Wanna Dance with Somebody (Who Loves Me)" won her a second Grammy for Best Female Pop Vocal Performance.
 Houston went on to win four American Music Awards, six Billboard awards and her first Soul Train Music Award for the album.

 Houston launched her second world tour, the Moment of Truth World Tour, in July 1987.
 The North American leg of the tour grossed more than $20 million, becoming one of the top ten tours on the continent, as well as the top female tour.
 An expansive tour, the singer toured 160 dates in four continents, including nine sold-out dates at London's Wembley Arena.
 During that period, Houston recorded one of the main theme songs for the 1988 Summer Olympics in Seoul, "One Moment in Time", which later became a top five US hit and hit number one in the UK, Germany and Europe and won Houston a Sports Emmy Award.

 Houston participated in the Nelson Mandela 70th Birthday Tribute at London's Wembley Stadium in support of the then-imprisoned civil rights activist and the anti-apartheid movement.
 Houston had refused work in South Africa due to the country's then strict apartheid laws.
-The concert aired on June 11 of the year, was watched by half a billion viewers and raised $1 million in charities, raising awareness to apartheid.
-That August, Houston held a benefit concert at Madison Square Garden to raise money to fund HBCUs, raising a quarter of a million dollars.
+The concert aired on June 11 of the year, was watched by half a billion viewers and raised $1 million in charities, raising awareness of apartheid.
+That August, Houston held a benefit concert at Madison Square Garden to fund HBCUs, raising a quarter of a million dollars.
 Houston's philanthropy continued in 1989 when she founded the Whitney Houston Foundation for Children, a nonprofit organization that has raised funds for the needs of children around the world.
 The organization cares for homelessness, children with cancer or AIDS and other issues of self-empowerment.

 Houston's unprecedented success during this era caused Forbes magazine to take notice.
 In 1987, she ranked 8th place among the highest-paid entertainers in show business, earning $43 million, only trailing Bill Cosby and Eddie Murphy.
 She ranked 17th place in 1988.